Webinar

 At the end of the day, the perfect discount - Black Friday or not - comes down to understanding your customers, what your company represents to them, and their willingness to pay.

 This counts for capturing both prospective customers and existing customers.
-That’s right - while Black Friday is typically known as a means of acquiring new customers, you need to make sure your existing customers feel valued too.
+While Black Friday is typically known as a means of acquiring new customers, you need to make sure your existing customers feel valued too.
 Here are three ideas for doing just that:

 1. Offer discounts for upgrades or add-ons: One easy way to encourage your existing customers to upgrade their subscriptions or packages.